nevmerzhitsky/headless-metatrader4/README.md

 1. Delete all temporary and unrequired files from the directory with the terminal (`metaeditor.exe`, `terminal.ico`, `Sounds` dir, log files, etc)
 1. If you required for Myfxbook EA then
     1. [Install the EA](https://www.myfxbook.com/help/connect-metatrader-ea)
-    1. Edit a file `myfxbook_ea-example.ini` (only Login, Password, Server fields usually) and save it in the root of the directory of the terminal by name `myfxbook_ea.ini`
+    1. Edit a file `startup-example.ini` (only Login, Password, Server fields usually) and save it in the root of the directory of the terminal by name `startup.ini`
-    1. Edit a file `Myfxbook-example.set` and save it in directory `MQL4/Presets/` of the terminal by the name `Myfxbook.set`
+    1. Edit a file `Preset-example.set` and save it in directory `MQL4/Presets/` of the terminal by the name `Preset.set`

 ## Run the container